dromara/dongle/src/en/signature/rsa.md

 # RSA

-RSA digital signature is a digital signature algorithm based on asymmetric encryption, using private key for signing and public key for verification. `dongle` supports standard `RSA` digital signatures and provides multiple key formats, hash algorithms, and output formats.
+RSA digital signature is a digital signature algorithm based on asymmetric encryption, using private key for signing and public key for verification. `dongle` supports standard and streaming `RSA` digital signatures and provides multiple key formats, hash algorithms, and output formats.

 Supported key formats: